-4450 Directed Observations and Student Teaching in Elementary School
+4450 Directed Observations and Student Teaching in Elementary School (Fall/Spring) 12 credit hours

 Prerequisite: Admission into the Professional Semester.
 Designed to give each prospective teacher observations and practical experiences in classroom instruction on the elementary level under the guidance and supervision of a successful classroom teacher in a public school.
 The assignment will be for a full semester.